-Approved as to form and legal sufficiency Steve Scott, Board of Appeals Attorney
+Approved as to form and legal sufficiency

+Steve Scott, Attorney to the Board

 NOTICE TO APPLICANTS

 Within thirty days from the date of this Decision, any person, firm, corporation, or governmental agency having an interest therein and aggrieved thereby may file a Notice of Appeal with the County Board of Appeals.
 St. Mary's County may not issue a permit for the requested activity until the 30-day appeal period has elapsed.